MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 Examples demonstrate different use cases for RX only or RX&TX combined.

 > Demos part of this repository are all based on Low-Level (LL) drivers to maximize user understanding - how to convert theory into practice.
 > Some STM32Cube firmware packages include same example using HAL drivers too.
-Some of them are (with link to example; list is not exhausted) listed below.
+Some of them are (with link to example; list is not exhaustive) listed below.
 > All examples are identified as *UART_ReceptionToIdle_CircularDMA* - you can search for it in your local Cube firmware repository.
 > * [STM32U5 UART_ReceptionToIdle_CircularDMA](https://github.com/STMicroelectronics/STM32CubeU5/tree/main/Projects/NUCLEO-U575ZI-Q/Examples/UART/UART_ReceptionToIdle_CircularDMA)
 > * [STM32L5 UART_ReceptionToIdle_CircularDMA](https://github.com/STMicroelectronics/STM32CubeL5/tree/master/Projects/NUCLEO-L552ZE-Q/Examples/UART/UART_ReceptionToIdle_CircularDMA)